epayet/simple-restful/README.md

 You can create you own repository as well by overwriting basic methods.
 Here is an [example](https://github.com/epayet/SimpleRestJS/blob/master/examples/customRepository.js)

-Here are the methods you can override:
+Here are the methods you need to override:

 * getAll
 * get